che-incubator/chectl/README.md

   --che-operator-image=che-operator-image
       [default: quay.io/eclipse/che-operator:nightly] Container image of the operator.
 This parameter is used only when the installer is the operator

+  --debug
+      Enables the debug mode for Che server.
+To debug Eclipse Che Server from localhost use 'server:debug' command.

   --deployment-name=deployment-name
       [default: che] Eclipse Che deployment name